Charcoal logs

 If your cook runs longer than an hour, charcoal logs are the fuel to reach for.

-• Burn time: 4 to 6 hours per load, depending on airflow and cooker type
+4 to 6 hours per load, depending on airflow and cooker type.

-• Temperature: consistent moderate heat, well suited to sustained cooking
+Consistent moderate heat, well suited to sustained cooking.

-• Lighting: use a chimney starter for best results, ready to cook in 15 to 20 minutes
+Use a chimney starter for best results.
+Ready to cook in 15 to 20 minutes.

-• Weight: uniform per piece, making it straightforward to calculate fuel for your cook
+Uniform per piece.
+Straightforward to calculate fuel for your cook.

 When to use charcoal logs